woxels/woxels.github.io/README.md

 * F1 = Resets environment state back to default.
 * F2 = Toggle HUD visibility.
 * F7 = Erases all voxels from the canvas and resets state.
-* F8 = Export voxels as TEXT to the browser console.
+* F8 = Export voxels as TEXT to file download.
-* F9 = Export voxels as PLY ASCII to the browser console.
+* F9 = Export voxels as PLY ASCII to file download.

 When **exporting as ply** you will want to `merge vertices by distance` in Blender or `Cleaning and Repairing > Merge Close Vertices` in MeshLab.